 January 20th, 2018

-Join us for a symposium with six speakers presenting their latest findings on microdosing and different states of consciousness, including Jim Fadiman*, Sophia Korb, John Vervaake, Dan Greig, Rotem Petranker and Thomas Anderson. * Jim Fadiman will join us by webcam.
+Join us for a symposium with six speakers presenting their latest findings on microdosing and different states of consciousness, including Jim Fadiman*, Sophia Korb, John Vervaeke, Dan Greig, Rotem Petranker and Thomas Anderson. * Jim Fadiman will join us by webcam.
 The speaker profile is now available!

 A psychedelic renaissance has been unfolding over the last 20 years.
 Hundreds of scientific papers have been published on the cognitive, behavioural and therapeutic effects of LSD, MDMA, psilocybin and Ayahuasca.
 The majority of these studies use high doses, which tend to elicit ‘mystical experiences’ fairly reliably.
 It is the occurrence of such experiences that happen to be predictive of lasting positive outcomes from the use of psychedelics in therapeutic settings.
 However, there is another method for psychedelic use that is relatively unexplored; microdosing.